SAP-samples/xsc-cap-migration/README.md

 <img width="545" alt="end" src="images\stagedMigration1.png">
 </p>

+**Staged Migration** is used when there are objects in our container which have dependent objects in other hdi containers or external schemas.
+If all the objects required for deployment are present in our container, a **non-staged migration** would suffice.

 13. If you choose "Yes", the prompt to browse configuration file must be visible.
 Choose the appropriate configuration file from the devspace.
 Choose a valid json file for the configuration file in the devspace.
 Click "Finish" button.